A BeWE Unit (in beta)

 Readings, books, and inspiration on this journey of loving to learn and learning to love self, others, and our world.

-We’ve found engaging in these readings in a cycle, while writing and reflecting, can be a beautiful experience for you and those around you.
-We’ve learned TONS from these books, and a lot of what’s in here has informed the content we create so so deeply.
+We’ve found engaging in these readings in a cycle, while writing and reflecting, can be a beautiful experience for us and those around us.
+We’ve learned TONS from these books, and a lot of what’s in here has informed and had a big impact on the content we create.

 0. Articles and links on our Culture page (at the bottom, mostly)